The Four Seasons (1981 film): Summer

+Autumn

 In fall, the group rides Danny's new Mercedes-Benz to Connecticut to spend Parents' Weekend with two of the couples' daughters: Beth Burroughs and Lisa Callan.
 While checking in to the university inn, the couples awkwardly encounter Anne, who is also there to spend time with Lisa.
-Kate and Claudia apologize to Anne for not inviting her to their previous vacations, claiming that Nick would always bring Ginny along.
-Anne, who has become depressed over her separation, tells the other women she is moving on by trying new things such as taking a vacation in Czechoslovakia and adopting a pet snake.
+Kate and Claudia apologize to her for not inviting her to their previous vacations, as Nick is bringing Ginny.
+Anne, who has become depressed over their separation, tells them she is moving on by trying new things such as vacationing in Czechoslovakia and adopting a snake.
 Beth reveals to her mother that despite being childhood friends, she and Lisa are no longer close.

-Meanwhile, Danny has become increasingly upset with Claudia's insensitivity to others, which she defends due to her Italian heritage and refuses to apologize.
-Nick is unable to cheer up Lisa, who has become withdrawn and unhappy over her parents' separation.
+Meanwhile, Danny has become increasingly upset with Claudia's insensitivity to others, which she blames on her Italian heritage and refuses to apologize.
+Nick cannot cheer up Lisa, who has become withdrawn and unhappy over her parents' separation.
 Danny reveals to Jack that Nick is a womanizer, having secretly cheated on Anne with multiple other women.
-During a game of soccer, Jack bruises his knee from tackling Nick, whom he is becoming estranged from.
-That night, the Burroughses fight about Nick and Ginny, and Kate confesses that she hates planning the group's quarterly vacations.
+During a game of soccer, Jack bruises his knee from tackling Nick, with whom he is becoming estranged.
+That night, the Burroughses fight about Nick and Ginny, and Kate confesses she hates planning the group's quarterly vacations.